 - Set realistic project goals

-For a productive partnership, you have to understand their work methods first and set realistic goals accordingly.
-In fact, one effective way of doing this is having joint brainstorming sessions.
-You can plan your task well in that way.
+For a productive partnership, businesses must understand their work methods first and set realistic goals accordingly.
+In fact, one effective way of doing this is having joint brainstorming sessions, as it can help in planning tasks in a better way.

 - Security should be a priority